Spark Networks: History

 On November 10, 2014, Jdate launched a dating app designed for Jewish singles.

 On October 14, 2015, Spark Networks announced the acquisition of Smooch Labs, owner of the popular millennial Jewish dating app JSwipe.
 Spark Networks launched CROSSPATHS, a dating app that helps like-minded Christians find matches, on October 8, 2015.

 Redesigns of the Jdate and Christian Mingle websites were announced in 2015.
 In addition to revamped branding, the site makeovers featured technology changes (including expanded mobile capabilities), a re-designed inbox and a new “daily matches” feature.
 Jdate's redesign went live on November 18, 2015, while Christian Mingle's went live on December 17, 2015.

 On November 2, 2017, Spark Networks SE (NYSE American: LOV) announced the completion of the previously announced merger of Spark Networks, Inc. and Affinitas GmbH in a stock-for-stock transaction.
 The combination created a worldwide online dating platform, with brands including EliteSingles, eDarling, Jdate, Christian Mingle, JSwipe, and Attractive World serving a spectrum of users across 29 countries and 15 languages.

 On October 3, 2018, Spark was fined $500,000 and ordered to pay $985,000 in restitution in response to complaints that the site was automatically renewing customer accounts without their express consent.
 The company was sued by the Santa Monica city attorney as well as district attorneys in four counties.

 On March 21, 2019, Spark entered into a definitive agreement to acquire Zoosk, Inc. The deal was finalized on July 1, 2019, forming North America's second-largest dating company in revenues and increasing Spark's global monthly paying subscribers increase to over 1 million.

-On February 15, 2022, the company's stocks were transferred from the NYSE American to the Nasdaq Capital Market exchange.
+On February 15, 2022, the company's stocks were transferred from the NYSE American to the NASDAQ Capital Market exchange.
 In September 2023, the stocks moved to the OTCQX Market.

 On January 12, 2024, pursuant to the StaRUG restructuring plan, confirmed by a German court on January 4, 2024, the Local Court of Munich, Germany registered the reduction of the company's share capital to zero (and cancellation of the stock) and subsequently issued new share capital, all of which was issued to a subsidiary of MGG Investment Group.
 As a result, MGG Investment Group is now the sole owner of Spark Networks.

-On April 15, 2024, the German Court certified and formally confirmed that the StaRUG restructuring plan and confirmation order entered on January 4, 2024 are final and non-appealable.
+On April 15, 2024, the German Court certified and formally confirmed that the StaRUG restructuring plan and confirmation order entered on January 4, 2024, are final and non-appealable.

+On April 30, 2026, the EliteSingles dating site was shut down.